c4tch/Salesforce-Apex-Test-Framework/README.md

 }
 ```

-### c_TestFactory_zzz_SampleUnitTest
+#### c_TestFactory_zzz_SampleUnitTest
 An example test class with pseudo code.

 ### c_OrgSettings (and custom meta data c__TestSetUp__mtd) - Optional Dependency
 The framework introduces a common OrgSettings class where lookups to configuration type data can be made from one place.
+- A look up for ProfileId's is provided for example.
+Results are cached for the length of the transaction.
-This looks up ProfileId's for example and caches them for the transaction length.
-A Custom metadata object c__TestSetUp__mtd for a "Use Large Data Set In Test" flag, that unit tests can check to decide when to use large data volumes in tests or not.
+- A "Use Large Data Set In Test" flag.
+Using a custom metadata object c__TestSetUp__mtd unit tests can check to decide when to use large data volumes in tests or not.

 I would encourage this approach to be tailored / refactored to suit the destination org, but not to remove it.
 Managing common org settings and set up from a global class allows excellent chances for DRY code that mnimises the excess Apex tends to generate.

+This is technically an optional class.
+If you choose to remove it, then it affects the SampleUnitTest where we check the BULKIFY_TESTS() option, and the \_Users class where i use the ProfileID lookup method:.

 ## Create your own 'maker' templates